CrispinAkomea/sportify-v2/README.md

 # sportify-v2
 JavaFX desktop application that collects and presents statistical information on the 13 top european football leagues.
+Uses vendor for database connections.